 What hers and so many similar stories show us is that when we think we are “settling” for someone, we may not be settling at all.
 We may actually find ourselves in a relationship that is so much more rewarding than those we have experienced.
-Ironically, initially we tend not to trust the people who really like us, Giving them a chance will let you know we’ve chosen someone who values us for who we really are, someone who can really make us happy.
+Ironically, initially we tend not to trust the people who really like us.
+By giving them a chance you know you’ve chosen someone who values you for who you really are.
+This person is someone who can really make you happy.

 5) Low Self-Esteem

 So many people I’ve spoken to have expressed the same sentiment.
 They believe they want a fulfilling relationship more than anything.
 But they believe even more firmly that no one worthwhile would be interested in them.
 We all possess “critical inner voices” that tell us we are undesirable.
 When we listen to these “voices,” we engage in behaviors that push people away.
 That’s why you are still single.

 The reasons people are still single are lies that we’re telling ourselves.

 Our lack of confidence leaves us giving off signals of not being open, creating a catch 22 in the realm of dating.
 Many people even have trouble leaving the house , let alone pursuing situations where they are likely to meet potential partners.
 Some even struggle to make eye contact with who they might be attracted to.